readthedocs/template/docs/usage.rst

 .. image:: ../images/SMapper_v_42_Coverage.png
    :width: 604

+ - Overlays
         - When you click the Coverage button you will be asked for the channel you want the overlay for.
         - Up to ten overlays can be loaded at one time.
         - You can change the current overlay by clicking on the selector buttons under the claculator row.
         - The button highlighted in green is the currently displayed overlay.
         - Right clicking on an overlay selection button will allow you to close an overlay.

 Using the Mouse